UniOfGreenwich/elee1149-coursework--team-chlk/README.md

 </details>

 ## Usage
 Unfortunately at this current point in time Fairshare is a locally hosted product only.
-To get started with Fairshare you can follow the (#Installation)
+To get started with Fairshare you can follow the (#installation)

+<a id="installation></a>
 ## Installation

 `Fairshare` is designed to be run with `Docker` container to simplify the setup process and ensure consistency across different environments.
 Below are the outline steps to get the application up and running on your machine: